Code-Institute-Submissions/Memory-Madness/README.md

 Prototype of game was also tested by friends and family.
 Feedback from a few people was around the layout of the cards on mobile.
 Original layout was two cards and six rows.
 Playability was reduced as the player had to scroll up and down to find the cards to match and also slowed game play when against the clock.
 Now layout is four by four grid which is viewable on one screen without scrolling.
+In addition to this testing I ran the game on several type of mobile / tablet.
+This was how I came across the Safari transition issue.
+Game worked well on Iphone 11 but not on my ipad mini running iOS 12.4.7 or ipad running 13.5.1.

 # Technologies used:
 * HTML